benda18/mapping_greenbook/README.md

 # mapping_greenbook

 “There will be a day sometime in the near future when this guide will not have to be published.
-That is when we as a race will have equal rights and privileges in the United States.” -Victor Green
+That is when we as a race will have equal rights and privileges in the United States.” -Victor Green, creator and Publisher of the Negro Motorist Green Book

 # Purpose